rhtap-test-organization-jk/tssc-sample-templates/templates/devfile-sample-nodejs-dance/content/docs/index.md

 # Trusted Application Pipeline Software Template

-This application, ${{ parameters.name }}, was created from a Trusted Application Pipeline Software Template.
+This application, ${{ values.name }}, was created from a Trusted Application Pipeline Software Template.

 The software templates create a new source and gitops deployment repositories with a sample source.